 If the current sense resistor method is used, the over-current condition will only be sensed while LO is driving the low-side MOSFET.
 Over-current while HO is driving the high-side MOSFET will not be detected.
-In this configuration, it will take 4 times as long for continuous cycle-by-cycle current limiting to initiate a restart event since each over-current event during LO enables the $22\mu A$ RES pin current source for one oscillator period, and then the lack of an over-current event during HO enables the $12\mu A$ RES pin current sink for one oscillator period.
-The time average of this toggling is equivalent to a continuous $5~\mu A$ current source into the RES capacitor, increasing the delay by a factor of four.
+In this configuration, it will take 4 times as long to initiate a restart event since each over-current event during LO enables the 22μA RES pin current source for one oscillator period, and then the lack of an over-current event during HO enables the 12μA RES pin current sink for one oscillator period.
 The value of the RES capacitor can be reduced to decrease the time before restart cycle is initiated.

-When using the resistor current sense method, an imbalance in the input capacitor voltages may develop when operating in cycle-by-cycle current limiting mode.
+When using the resistor current sense method, an imbalance in the input capacitor voltages may develop when operating in peak cycle-by-cycle current limiting mode.
 If the imbalance persists for an extended period, excessive currents in the non-sensed MOSFET, and possible transformer saturation may result.
-This condition is inherent to the half-bridge topology operated with cycle-by-cycle current limiting and is compounded by only sensing in one leg of the half-bridge circuit.
+This condition is inherent to the half-bridge topology operated with peak cycle-by-cycle current limiting and is compounded by only sensing in one leg of the half-bridge circuit.
 The imbalance is greatest at large duty cycles (low input voltages).
-If using this method, it is recommended that the capacitor on the RES pin be no larger than 220 pF.
-Check the final circuit and reduce the RES capacitor further, or omit the capacitor completely to ensure the voltages across the bridge capacitors remain balanced.
-The current limit value may decrease slightly as the RES capacitor is reduced.
+It is recommended to activate average current limit circuitry in such a configuration.
+However, since only alternative cycles source current into the ACL capacitor, ACL capacitor needs to be halved.
+This could still lead to a slight imbalance depending upon the input/output voltage levels and the impedance mismatch between the two phases of the half-bridge due to the additional CS resistor in the bottom half.